informalsystems/quint/doc/lang.md

 ### Assumptions

 Given a constant predicate `P` and a name, we can write an assumption `P` over the constants that is associated with this name.
-For example:

 *Example*: